yveshwang/paywall/README.md

 This repo contains the terraform stuff to setup for evaluating Fastly paywall setup.
 Unfortunately this is a demo setup, so no time is spent on doing a shared state and relying on `git` for now.

 Make sure you got the private key called `test_id_rsa_internal.pem` handy.
 Easiest is have `ssh-agent` running and add the key to it.
 The key here resides in our vault.
 Note also this demo is pointing to London `eu-west-2` region.
+Note that the Lambda@Edge must be in `us-east-1` at the time of writing.

 ## Getting started
 Get the plugin first if you haven't already.